craigbarrau/docker-relish/README.md

 This project contains a Docker image for pushing Cucumber Features to Relish Cloud (relishapp.com) This image is ideal for CI servers which run the build steps on Docker.

-The RELISH_API_TOKEN is intentionally set as argument rather than an environment variable due to limitations in some CI servers which call Docker.
+The `RELISH_API_TOKEN` is intentionally set as an argument rather than an environment variable due to limitations in some CI servers which call Docker.

 ## Usage